costa-rica/NativeStuff22-oneAction/README.md

 - if user does not swipe out of inner circle SwipePad disappears.
 - Top and bottom section that illuminate when user swipes into it.

+### Test03.js

+- register an action if user releases swipe on non inner circle
+- add clear actions button
+- if user does not move out of inner circle pad disappears.

 ## Installations

 ### 1. Navigation